-Bill of Sale in New Hampshire
+Bill of Sale Requirements in New Hampshire

-- Description, including Vehicle Identification Number (VIN), of the property being sold.
+- Description, including vehicle identification number (VIN), of the property being sold.

 - Date of transfer.

-Both the seller and the buyer will get a copy of the signed Bill of Sale.
-You will want to keep the Bill of Sale with your vehicle title and other warranty records.
-When you register the vehicle you will show the town clerk the Bill of Sale but it will be returned to you for your own records.
+Both the seller and the buyer will get a copy of the signed bill of sale.
+You will want to keep the bill of sale with your vehicle title and other warranty records.
+When you register the vehicle you will show the town clerk the bill of sale but it will be returned to you for your own records.

-To assist you in finding a form, we provide links to generic forms from our sponsors.
+To assist you in finding a form, we provide a free, printable, generic bill of sale for your use.